BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 # Depth of recursion

-For an input path, the depth of the recursion depends on the number of the segments in the path, the number of the groups it belongs to, and the number of the attributes applied to the path and the groups the path belongs to.
+For an input path, the number of the recursive steps for parsing it depends on the number of the segments in the path, the number of the groups it belongs to, the number of the attributes applied to the path, and the number of the attributes applied to the groups it belongs to.

 Let _N_ be the number of the segments of the path.
 Let _G_ be the number of the groups the path belongs to.